Chat on WhatsApp

 UN IIP Certificate for Hazardous Goods Export

-The IIP UN Mark Certificate is mandatory for air and sea transport of hazardous materials.
-Issued by the Indian Institute of Packaging — India's only government-authorized UN packaging certification body.
+The IIP UN Mark Certificate is mandatory for air and sea transport of hazardous materials across international borders.
+Issued exclusively by the Indian Institute of Packaging — India's only government-authorized UN packaging certification body under IMDG and ICAO regulations.

 View Process